-capacity to perform on the agreements.240 The two positions are irreconcilable - the build-to-suit lease agreements cannot be both assets of the LLC diverted by Hobbs in violation of his fiduciary obligation,241 and assets only if Patmon is able to demonstrate the capability to perform.242 If Hobbs violated his duty of loyalty243 the analysis should turn immediately to damages and other relief.
-If financial capability to perform is an element of the duty of loyalty, it would go to the question of whether company property has been appropriated.
-Further, if capacity to perform is a factor in defining the property, and capacity is lacking, then there has been no property and no breach of loyalty for having appropriated it.244 It appears that the Court of Appeals made "ability to perform" an element of the proof of damages.
-This implication, however, conflicts with the court's recognition that the contracts had value even if the LLC could not perform.245
+193 Id. ("Thus, we remand this case to the trial court to determine a remedy for Hobbs' common-law breach of fiduciary duty and failure to follow the statutory guidelines of KRS 275.170.
+Pursuant to KRS 275.170, at a minimum, Hobbs is required to hold in trust all benefits and profits derived by him as the result of his misuse of the build-to-suit leases."). demonstrate the capability to perform.194 Hobbs violated his duty of loyalty;195 the analysis should turn immediately to the question of damages and other relief.
+Were financial capability to perform an element of the duty of loyalty it would go to the question of whether company property has been appropriated - if capacity is a factor in defining what is the property, and capacity is lacking, then there has been no property and no breach of loyalty for having appropriated same.196 It appears that the Court of Appeals made ability to perform an element of the proof of damages, i.e., if the LLC could not perform it lost out on nothing.
+This implication, however, conflicts with the court's recognition that the contracts had value even if the LLC could not perform thereon.197 Even if